Leisa Rich is an Art archeologist and experimentalist.

-I invite you to share in the experience of artistic exploration by being a co-creator with me, through viewer interactive panels you can move, environments to walk through, tactile, touchable pieces, and textural works that visually stimulate, and cell phone sound symphonies that encourage social interconnectivity.
+I invite you to share in the experience of artistic exploration by being a co-creator with me, through panels you can actually move, environments to walk through and immerse yourself in, tactile, touchable pieces, textural works that visually stimulate, and cell phone sound symphonies that encourage social interconnectivity.

-Leisa Rich has Master of Fine Arts, Bachelor of Fine Arts, and Bachelor of Education in Art degrees, and has been teaching for 41 years in schools, arts centers and universities across the U.S., Canada, and in her studio.
-Her work is published in numerous books, magazines, on line, and in televised interviews such as PBS' InContext.
+Leisa Rich has Master of Fine Arts, Bachelor of Fine Arts, and Bachelor of Education in Art degrees, and has been teaching for 44 years in schools, arts centers, and universities, across the U.S., Canada, and in her studio.
+Her work is published in numerous books, magazines, on line, and in televised interviews.
 She has also written reviews and articles for national and international magazines, and created videos for arts organizations, magazines and zines.
-She has art works in the permanent collections of Emory Healthcare, The Kamm Foundation, The Dallas Museum of Art, The University of Texas, and The University of North Texas, and in many private collections across the U.S., Canada and the EU.
+She has art works in the permanent collections of Delta Airlines Inc., Emory Healthcare, The Kamm Foundation, The Dallas Museum of Art, The University of Texas, and The University of North Texas, and in many private collections across the U.S., Canada and the EU.
 She is a 2019 recipient of a Distinguished Fellowship from the Fulton County Arts Council of Atlanta, Georgia.

-Rich has just published her first children's book, comprised of 26 hand made dioramas and matching tongue twister type pages.
+Rich published her first children's book in 2015, comprised of 26 hand made dioramas and matching tongue twister type pages.
 View and order it at: www.animalalphabettravelingtwisters.com

 CONTACT LEISA at her email: email@example.com